 It is recommended that an employee use enough paid time to at least cover the cost of elected health, life, and disability benefits.

-During paid leave, the university will continue to pay the employer’s portion of health insurance premiums for benefits coverage and the employee’s portion will be deducted from the employee’s paycheck.
+During leave, the university will continue to pay the employer’s portion of health insurance premiums for benefits coverage and the employee’s portion will be deducted from the employee’s paycheck.

 While in a paid status, the employee’s retirement contribution will be deducted from the employee’s pay and the employer’s contribution will be paid by the university.
 During an unpaid leave, no contributions will be made.